Occlusion: Orthopedic Perspectives

 FIGURE 10 - THE MODERN OCCLUSAL INTERFACE

 Jagged occlusal features may not be problematic, because even point-to-point contacts can still provide adequate occlusal stability for bracing, and the functional pathways of the mandible during mastication are smoothed by the bolus.
-However, there are three occlusal problems that have become common in modern human dentitions – loss of occlusal stability, restrictions to the functional mandibular range of motion, and displacement of the HMBA.
+However, there are three occlusal problems that have become common in modern human dentitions – loss of occlusal stability, range of motion restrictions, and mandibular displacement.

 LOSS OF OCCLUSAL STABILITY

 Our ancestors had very strong jaw muscles and very stable occlusions.
-Of the thousands of pre-industrial dentitions that are still intact in museums, the only ones that lack extreme occlusal stability are those that had apparently undergone serious injury, and even many of them re-established occlusal stability by incorporating unusual morphologic features such as notched interproximal contacts or wear facets on the buccal or lingual surfaces.
-Pre-industrial dentitions display such a remarkable congruence between occlusal surfaces almost any way they are put together that most researchers have been unable to locate a single clear centric or intercuspal position.
+Of the thousands of pre-industrial dentitions that are still intact in museums, the only ones that lack extreme occlusal stability are those that had apparently undergone serious facial injury, and even many of them re-established occlusal stability by incorporating unusual morphologic features such as notched interproximal contacts or wear facets on the buccal or lingual surfaces.
+Pre-industrial dentitions display such a remarkable congruence between occlusal surfaces almost any way they are put together that researchers cannot locate a single clear centric or intercuspal position.

 Modern occlusions are much less stable, and most of their stability is confined to a small area so that minor changes of the mandibular closing trajectory can completely alter the location of the occlusal contacts.
-For example, when the mandible moves horizontally, occlusal contacts may occur in different directions than the path of the movement.
+For example, when the mandible shifts horizontally in one direction, occlusal contacts may occur in other directions.
 The relatively sudden loss of occlusal stability that occurs when people transition from a traditional rural to a modern urban life style has been well documented in several different cultures.32-33

 An occlusion can be destabilized at any age by small changes in the TMJs or the teeth.
 Because the mandible is such a long bone, even a slight loss of condyle height due to regressive remodeling or an effective increase in condylar height due to TMJ inflammation can significantly disrupt occlusal stability.
 Subsequently the occlusion may restabilize naturally due to the same balance of eruptive and intrusive forces that established occlusal stability in the first place.
 However, natural occlusal restabilization may be prevented by features such as tight interproximal contacts, irregular tooth alignment, and pressure from soft tissues.

 Intervention to restabilize an occlusion may involve reducing high areas and/or building up low areas.
 The choice depends on facial height and the state of the dentition.
-Composite resin is an easy way to build up low areas; and it wears in before it wears out, providing a more accurate occlusal fit than we can produce in a dental laboratory.
-To retain that accuracy, during a window of time after the resin wears in and before it wears down excessively, the refined contours can be duplicated in more permanent materials using transfer techniques.
+Composite resin is an easy way to build up low areas, and it wears in before it wears out; providing a window of time during which the occlusion is more accurate than anything we can produce in a dental laboratory and can be transferred to the natural teeth in more permanent materials using transfer techniques.

-When teeth fail to receive enough functional forces to align their occlusal surfaces in harmony with a healthy functional mandibular range of motion, the orientation of their occlusal surfaces depends partly on conditions like soft tissue forces, the positions of neighboring teeth, eruption pathways, and unworn cuspal anatomy.
-As a result, one or more of their occlusal surfaces can limit the mandibular range of motion with orthopedic obstacles such as balancing side interferences and steep asymmetrical guidance.
+However, if teeth fail to receive enough functional forces to align their occlusal surfaces in harmony with a healthy functional mandibular range of motion, the orientation of their occlusal surfaces depends partly on conditions like soft tissue forces, the positions of neighboring teeth, eruption pathways, and unworn cuspal anatomy.
+As a result, one or more of their occlusal surfaces can limit the mandibular range of motion with orthopedic obstacles such as balancing side interferences, cross-bite, or steep asymmetrical guidance.
 The range of motion limits that result from such interferences can then affect subsequent positioning and wear of teeth in a way that further reinforces those limits.

-Restrictions to the mandibular range of motion can impair mastication by triggering neuromuscular reflexes that protect teeth by rapidly shutting down elevator forces.
-The neuromuscular system avoids continually triggering these protective reflexes by establishing an engram that produces a more acceptable pattern of functional mandibular movements.
-As a result of engrams that restrict the mandibular range of motion to avoid occlusal interferences, mastication can become a process of mashing the bolus in the middle of the HMBA rather than crushing it while dragging it through the HMBA.
-Mashing can break down most refined foods adequately for digestion, but it does not provide healthy exercise for the jaw muscles, because penetrating the soft bolus produces tooth contact which triggers an EMG “silent period” - a sudden stoppage of jaw elevator muscle activity that prevents them from completing a normal chewing stroke.
+Occlusal contacts that restrict the mandibular range of motion can impair mastication by triggering neuromuscular reflexes that protect teeth by rapidly shutting down elevator forces (EMG silent period).
+To avoid triggering these protective reflexes so frequently that they prevent effective mastication, the neuromusculature establishes an adaptive firing pattern (engram) that results in a narrower mandibular range of motion.
+Mastication can become a process of mashing the bolus in the middle of the HMBA rather than crushing it while dragging it through the HMBA.
+Mashing can break down most refined foods adequately for digestion, but it can impair jaw muscle exercise by shortening the chewing stroke and causing overlapping firing patterns between antagonistic muscles.

 Restrictions to the mandibular range of motion are well tolerated during childhood when a steep, vertically oriented, and often irregular HMBA surface can be negotiated by a fast and agile neuromuscular system.
 Young tissues are full of water, enzymes, and elastic fibers that enable them to withstand diverse articular stresses and unanticipated impacts while hyperactive neuromuscular reflexes and strong versatile jaw muscles can cope with frequent sudden changes in firing patterns or forces applied.
 Chewing strokes can deftly work the mandible across a jagged occlusal table while performing intricate dances to avoid traumatic collisions between irregular overlapping cusps.